dmhacker/arch-linux-surface/README.md

 ```

 Before you begin compiling and installing the patched kernel, it's recommended that you
-install all necessary firmware that your Surface device needs.
+install all necessary firmware that your Surface device needs and replace suspend with hibernate.
 You can do this by running the `setup.sh` script with superuser permissions.

 ```